 Longtime Boise State offensive line coach Chris Strausser, who totaled 12 seasons with the Broncos over two separate stints, joined head coach Chris Petersen on the Washington coaching staff prior to the start of the 2014 season.
-In 2015, Strausser will again serve as associate head coach and offensive line coach, his third season on the UW staff.
+In 2016, Strausser will again serve as associate head coach and offensive line coach, his third season on the UW staff.

 In 2014, his first season at Washington, Strausser helped coach an offense that scored the fourth-most points in Washington history.
 Two of his veteran linemen – Micah Hatchie and Colin Tanigawa – earned honorable mention All-Pac-12.